Mercedes-Benz: Pre-1994

 Some models in the 1950s also had lower-case letters (b, c, and d) to indicate specific trim levels.
 For other models, the numeric part of the designation does not match the engine displacement.
 This was done to show the model's position in the model range independent of displacement or in the price matrix.
 For these vehicles, the actual displacement in litres is suffixed to the model designation.
 An exception was the 190-class with the numeric designation of "190" as to denote its entry-level in the model along with the displacement label on the right side of the boot (190E 2.3 for 2.3-litre 4-cylinder petrol motor, 190D 2.5 for 2.5-litre 5-cylinder diesel motor, and so forth).
 Some older models (such as the SS and SSK) did not have a number as part of the designation at all.

 1994 to 2014

 For the 1994 model year, Mercedes-Benz revised the naming system.
-Models were divided into "classes" denoted by an arrangement of up to three letters (see "Current model range" above), followed by a three-digit (or two-digit for AMG models, with the number approximately equal to the displacement in litres multiplied by 10) number related to the engine displacement as before.
+Models were divided into "classes" denoted by an arrangement of up to three letters (see "Current model range" above.
+This in turn is followed by a three-digit (two-digit for AMG models) number related to the engine displacement as before.
 Variants of the same model such as an estate version or a vehicle with a diesel engine are no longer given a separate letter.
 The SLR and SLS supercars do not carry a numerical designation.

-Today, many numerical designations no longer reflect the engine's actual displacement, but more of the relative performance and marketing position.
-Despite its engine displacement in two litres, the powerplant in the A45 AMG produces 355 brake horsepower so the designation is higher as to indicate the greater performance.
-Another example is the E250 CGI having greater performance than the E200 CGI due to the different engine tuning even though both have 1.8-litre engines.
-From the marketing perspective, E200 seems more "upscale" than E180.
-Recent AMG models use the "63" designation (in honor of the 1960s 6.3-litre M100 engine) despite being equipped with either a 6.2-litre (M156), a 5.5-litre (M157) or even a 4.0-litre engine.

 Some models carry further designations indicating special features: